 One more point concerning initial board members: Not every person will have equal measure of the qualities outlined above.
 People are by nature more talented in certain areas.
 It is important to keep that point in mind as you appoint members and to shoot for balance.

-Board vacancies.
 Qualifications for successive board members are identical to those of initial board members.
 As vacancies occur, continue to keep the concept of balance in mind.
 A board over-weighted with visionaries will be all over the place.
 Likewise, a board that tilts toward execution will lack for ideas.

 The bigger issue regarding successive board members is related to the legalities.
 Specifically, every nonprofit should have bylaws.
 The bylaws are the internal rules of governance that the organization’s board is bound to operate within.
 A compliant set of bylaws will contain specific rules that spell out (among other things) the responsibilities of board members, as well as things like length of terms (1 year, 2 year, etc.) and the processes for removing and adding board members.
 It is absolutely critical that the bylaws are followed to the letter, lest there be grounds for a legal challenge by anyone so choosing to question the procedures employed.
 This is not optional!
 State corporate law, as well as IRS 501(c) requirements, demand it.
 An important corollary: Make sure that your bylaws are drawn up by someone who understands these issues.

-Odds and ends (or, who not to add).
 The last point above brings me to…well, my last point.
 We are often asked by those forming organizations whether or not they should add a lawyer or accountant to the board.
 Great question!
 Our answer usually surprises them: NO!
 That is, not unless you are choosing them because they first meet all the requirements laid out above and just so happen to be a lawyer or accountant.
 Never, ever put someone on your board because of those credentials.
 People get the idea that by having these professionals on the board, they will always have access to competent advice and, the thought goes, the organization won’t have to pay for it.
 It never works out that way.
 Plus, it is a potential conflict of interest.
 Legal and professional help should be independent in most situations.

 Hopefully this discussion helps give you a better understanding of how to choose the right people to help you lead.
 Having the right people is the best first step to successfully fulfilling your mission.